Informfully/Challenges/newsimages26/images/README.md

 (*) Baseline approaches that are not considered for the final ranking.

-(**) Quest for Insight approachs for the historical news articles that are not considered for the final ranking.
+(**) Quest for Insight approaches generated for historical news articles that are not considered for the final ranking.